- Recycled Down

 Salewa are planning an LCA (or LCA’s) for 2017/18.

-LCA’s give the brand a detailed analysis of a product impact to be optimised with the goal to reduce environmental and social harm.
+LCA’s give the brand a detailed analysis of a product impact to be optimised with the goal to reduce environmental harm.

 The reporting tonus at the Oberalp Group is every two years.
 They have published regular reports according to international guidelines GRI 3.1 in 2011 and 2013.
 For 2015 GRI 4 was planned but because of limited human resources caused by maternity leave, Salewa did a Magazine by the name of “Contribute” instead, which explains all environmental and social issues around Salewa’s activities.
 In the future the tonus will be yearly starting in 2017 with the newly updated GRI Standards.less